 - Modify the pg_hba.conf file on the Postgres server host to allow connections between the hosts. - Invoke the PEM server installer on the host of the PEM-HTTPD server.
-See Section 3.1.2.2 for more information about installing PEM-HTTPD.
+See Installing Web Services section for more information about installing PEM-HTTPD.